Karen Nyamu scornfully fires back at a fan asking her to date fellow politicians

 “He's a gentleman and a very considerate man.
 He knows it will hurt the first lady (Edday).
 She deserves respect,” Nyamu said.

-Samidoh has been on a tour at the United State for the past one month.
+Samidoh has been on a tour in the United State for the past month.

 Eyewitness?
 Submit your stories now via social or: